 Up until 20 July 2016 the vast majority of residence permits granted to persons in need of international protection or with humanitarian grounds were all permanent.
 They could, in principle, only be withdrawn if a person spent a major part of their time in another country or if a person was charged with a serious crime that involved deportation.
 Occasionally temporary permits were granted, mainly for medical reasons or for temporary hindrances to expulsion.

-A new system was introduced with the adoption of a temporary law,1 valid for three years, in July 2016.
-The new law limits asylum seekers' possibilities of being granted residence permits and the possibility for the applicant's family to come to Sweden.
-The government openly admitted that the law was proposed in order to deter asylum seekers from coming to Sweden.2
+A new system was introduced with the adoption of a temporary law, valid for three years, in July 2016.
+The law has been prolonged for an additional two year-period from July 2019 to July 2021 as a result of a political agreement between four parliamentary parties.
+The law limits asylum seekers' possibilities of being granted residence permits and the possibility for the applicant's family to come to Sweden.
+The government openly admitted that the law was proposed in order to deter asylum seekers from coming to Sweden.

 If a person is considered to be a refugee, he or she will receive a refugee status declaration.
 If he or she is considered to be a person in need of subsidiary protection, he or she will receive a subsidiary protection status declaration – an internationally recognised status based on the Qualification Directive.

 The third type of protection status according to the Aliens Act, a “person otherwise in need of protection”, is of limited use after July 2016.
 This protection status can only be given to children and families with children who applied for asylum on or before 24 November 2015, provided that the child in question is still under 18 years old when the decision is made.